sagemath/sagewiki_to_gh-2022-10-10/combinat/ClusterPackageDaysHannover.md

 == A tentative schedule ==

-All sessions will be in the IAZD Seminar Room (a410).
+All sessions will be in the '''IAZD Seminar Room (a410)'''.

 === Wednesday Feb 8 ===